eclypse-org/eclypse/docs/source/overview/getting-started/simulation.rst

    For a complete list of configurable parameters, refer to the :class:`~eclypse.simulation.config.SimulationConfig` class documentation.

 #.
-Create an instance of the :class:`~eclypse.simulation.simulation.Simulation` class, passing the infrastructure and the configuration as parameters:
+Create an instance of the :class:`~eclypse_core.simulation.simulation.Simulation` class, passing the infrastructure and the configuration as parameters:

    .. code-block:: python